-The two hallmarks of PCSAS accreditation are: (a) an emphasis on proximal and distal outcome evidence to evaluate a program's quality and success; and (b) flexibility in evaluating how programs structure their training to produce psychological scientists who effectively integrate research and application, the core PCSAS training objective.
-The flexibility hallmark does not mean a compromise of standards; rather, it reflects a recognition that different programs may employ different pedagogical strategies and methods to achieve positive results.
-The burden of proof regarding the success of a program's pedagogical approach rests with the applicant program.
-However, just as grant review panels typically find, when evaluating diverse grant proposals, we expect to find that the most successful accreditation applications have certain key characteristics in common--namely, clearly articulated goals, coherent plans for achieving the goals, and records of achievement that augur well for continued success.
+The two hallmarks of PCSAS accreditation are: (a) an emphasis on outcome evidence to evaluate a program's quality and success; and (b) flexibility in evaluating how programs structure their training to produce clinical scientists.
+The flexibility hallmark does not mean a compromise of standards, nor does it mean that "anything goes."
+It does reflect a recognition that different programs may employ different pedagogical strategies and methods to achieve positive results.
+The burden of proof regarding the success of a program's approach rests with the applicant program.
+However, successful accreditation applications have certain key characteristics in common--namely, clearly articulated goals, coherent plans for achieving the goals, providing a significant clinical experience (i.e., praticum; internship) and records of achievement that augur well for continued success.

-PCSAS accredits only doctoral training programs that grant Ph.D. degrees and are housed in non-profit, research-intensive universities.
-PCSAS accreditation is not appropriate for, nor is it intended for, programs with a chief mission of training psychologists for specialized careers in applied clinical work.
-To be accredited by PCSAS, a doctoral program must demonstrate that it provides students with high quality science-centered education and training in research and application, and that it has established a record of producing graduates who have demonstrated that they are competent (1) to conduct research relevant to the assessment, prevention, treatment, and understanding of health and mental health disorders; and (2) to use science methods and evidence to design, develop, select, evaluate, deliver, supervise, and disseminate empirically based assessments, interventions, and prevention strategies.
+PCSAS accredits only doctoral training programs that grant Ph.D. degrees and are housed in non-profit, research-intensive, accredited universities.
+To be accredited by PCSAS, a doctoral program must demonstrate that it provides students with high quality science-centered education and training in both research and application, and that it has established a record of producing graduates who have demonstrated that they are competent (1) to conduct research relevant to the assessment, prevention, treatment, and understanding of health and mental health disorders; and (2) to use science methods and evidence to design, develop, select, evaluate, deliver, supervise, and disseminate empirically based assessments, interventions, and prevention strategies.
 This commitment to integrative training in research and application must be evident and coherent in the program's curriculum and operation, apparent in the accomplishments of its faculty and graduates, and explicit in its documents, public disclosures, and web site.